HentaiConnoisseur/RailMob/Attributes.md

 </p>
 </details>

+to have that effect apply on the entity

 #### BaseDuration (*)
 * How long the effect will last on the attacked entity.
 #### BaseAmplifier (Applies to all but 'FIRE')